spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 ![Logical Interface](/images/logical_viewpoint/logical-intreface.png){:width="400" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 5: </b><em>Exemplary definition of a SpesML logical interface</em></div>

-The _semantical_ interface of logical components is modelled by means of state machines that operate base on the component’s input streams and produce the components output streams.
+The _semantical_ interface of logical components is modelled by means of state machines that operate based on the component’s input streams and produce the component's output streams according to the FOCUS theory
-More information on SpesML state machines can be found, [here](https://spesml.github.io/concepts/modeling_framework/state_machines.html).
-Figure 6 gives an example in the SpesML tool.
-Hereby, the guards and actions can also use executable functions, as ca be seen [here](https://spesml.github.io/concepts/modeling_framework/executable_functions.html).
+Hereby, the guards and actions can not only contain comparison and assignment operations, but also use executable functions, as is in detail explaied [here](https://spesml.github.io/concepts/modeling_framework/executable_functions.html).
+More information on SpesML state machines in general can be found, [here](https://spesml.github.io/concepts/modeling_framework/state_machines.html).
+Figure 6 gives an example in the SpesML tool:

 ![State Machine](/images/logical_viewpoint/state-machine.png){:width="800" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 6: </b><em>An example for a SpesML state machine.</em></div>